 The phrase ‘flatten the curve’ has become popular, and perhaps, overused.
-The term has come to be associated with any strategy to manage Covid-19 and reduce the rate new infections.
+The term has come to be associated with any strategy to manage Covid-19 that includes some measures to reduce the rate new infections.
 This page provides analysis of what different things can be done (at least in theory) to manage an outbreak, and the ‘curves’ that result, together with how to achieve the desired curve.

 The end result is that textbook ‘flatten the curve’ diagrams do not reflect reality with Covid-19 in the 21st century, and mislead people into complacency.